AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 - If you need to zoom, upload a high resolution image of a range of 1500-2500 pixels in the longest dimension.
 Consider how much detail you want to give, the quality of your source images, and the size of the product being shown.
 For example, upload a 1000-pixel image for a tiny ring, but a 3000-pixel image for an entire rooms cene.
 - If you don't need to zoom, then upload it at the exact size it will be seen.
 For example if you have logos or splash/banner images to place on your pages, upload them exactly at their 1:1 size, and call them exactly at that size.

-**Never upsample, or blow up, your images before uploading to Dynamic Media Classic.** For example, don't upsample a smaller image to make it a 2000 pixel image.
+**Never upsample, or blow up, your images before uploading to Dynamic Media Classic.** For example, don't upsample a smaller image to make it a 2000-pixel image.
 It won't look good.
 Make your images as close to perfect as possible before upload.

 **There is no minimum size for zoom, but by default the viewers won't zoom beyond 100%.** If your image is too small, it won't zoom at all or will only zoom a tiny amount to prevent it from looking bad.